Terms and Conditions for SkillSight

 16.4.2 you shall make no further use of the Services and Database;

-16.4.3 we will within a reasonable period permanently delete Your Data from the Database (except to the extent it is recorded in the audit trail for a Cardholder or, if you are a Group Member, except to the extent items comprising Your Data such as courses and qualifications have been linked to a Cardholder's Record) unless we receive, no later than ten days after the date on which the Contract terminates, a written request for the delivery to you of the then most recent back-up of the Records in your Segment comprising Your Data.
+16.4.3 We will within a reasonable period permanently delete Your Data from the Database (except, if you are a Group Member, to the extent items comprising Your Data such as courses and qualifications have been linked to a Cardholder's Record) unless we receive, no later than ten days after the date on which the Contract terminates, a written request for the delivery to you of the then most recent back-up of the Records in your Segment comprising Your Data.
 Unless you have materially breached the Contract (in which case we shall have no obligation to you) we shall use reasonable commercial endeavours to deliver the back-up to you, in a CSV file format, within 30 days of our receipt of your written request.
 You shall pay all reasonable expenses incurred by us in returning or deleting Your Data;

 16.4.4 any rights, remedies, obligations or liabilities of ours or yours that have accrued up to the date of termination, including but not limited to the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination shall not be affected or prejudiced; and

 16.4.5 those Terms which are expressly or by implication intended to survive termination of the Contract shall continue in full force and effect, including without limitation clauses 9.10.5, 13, 14, 15, 16.4.5 and 19.